 After spending his summer working for a contractor, Tom knew that the construction industry was for him and went on to study quantity surveying at university.
 During his degree, Tom joined Mace for a placement year in 2013 and rejoined in 2015 as a graduate trainee working in commercial management.

 - After my first year at university I went back to work for the same contractor as the previous summer and worked alongside a quantity surveyor.
 It really improved my understanding of the role and put into practice everything that I'd learnt at university.
 I then heard about Mace’s undergraduate programme so applied for an industrial placement, and after leaving university I rushed back to join the graduate scheme.

-- How are you benefiting from the Mace Graduate Development Programme?
+- How did you benefit from the Mace Graduate Development Programme?

-- I'm learning and working at the same time.
-The graduate programme is well structured and enables me to learn about commercial management and improve my understanding of the construction industry that I wouldn’t normally come across in my day-to-day role.
+- I learnt and worked at the same time.
+The graduate programme was well structured and enabled me to learn about commercial management and improve my understanding of the construction industry that I wouldn’t have normally come across in my day-to-day role.
 Mace is also fantastic at supporting you towards your chartership.

 - What do you do in your day-to-day role?

 - My role includes carrying out trade contractor valuations and raising payment certificates.
 I am also tendering numerous fit out packages and managing the change control procedure on a very exciting project in London.

 “The graduate programme was well structured and enabled me to learn about commercial management and improve my understanding of the construction industry. ”